 Turn to Rick Hendrick Chevrolet Duluth for Help!

 If your car’s engine temperature is higher than normal, it’s important to have it inspected as soon as possible.
 Schedule an appointment at the Rick Hendrick Chevrolet Duluth service center today!
 Our factory-trained certified technicians will service your vehicle with great care, getting you back on the road safely and in a timely manner.
-Be sure to check out our service specials before your appointment, and contact us with any questions!
+Be sure to check out our service specials before your appointment, and contact us with any other questions you may have, like how to check transmission fluid.

 Vehicle Sales Disclaimer: